 - In order to accommodate the vast diversity of abilities with athletes, now the true CrossFit beginners are eligible to compete in a division that best suits them: Beginner.

 - “Open Registration” is still also an alternative to what has become a very competitive Scaled division at Wodapalooza.

 - We want to give more opportunity for Master’s to compete, and now they can.

 - We’ve added a considerable number of spots to each of the Master’s divisions.
-Head to the division standards page to see the total number per age group.
+Head to the How to Compete page (scroll all the way to the bottom!) to see the total number per age group.

 - Now, there’s a greater chance to qualify to compete in Miami!